KonradHoeffner/tempoguide/index.md

 Even though Force is a two-for-one I would still keep it, sometimes you can protect an Engine like Tamiyo or Kaito long enough to outvalue them.
 Be careful with fetching and brainstorming, they could Dark Ritual into Bowmaster and (postboard?)
 Opposition Agent.
 Value-grave hate like Nihil Spellbomb is fine.
+Can also have a small red splash for sideboard Pyroblast.

 #### Sideboarding